guillaumeblanc/ozz-animation/_documentation/toolset.md

 Pipeline description
 ====================

-ozz-animation provides full support for major Digital Content Creation formats, including Fbx, Collada...
+ozz-animation provides full support for major Digital Content Creation formats, including glTF, Fbx, Collada...
 Those formats are heavily used by the animation industry and supported by all major DCC tools (Maya, Max, MotionBuilder, Blender...). ozz-animation offline pipeline aims to convert from these DCC offline formats (or any proprietary format) to ozz internal runtime optimized format, as illustrated below:

 <img src="{{site.baseurl}}/images/documentation/pipeline.svg" alt="ozz-animation offline pipeline" class="w3-image">